-The three director nominees receiving the highest number of FOR votes will be elected to our Board of Directors, each to serve until our 2025 Annual Meeting of Stockholders or until such person's successor is duly elected and qualified, or until his or her earlier death, resignation, removal or retirement.
+The three director nominees receiving the highest number of FOR votes will be elected to our Board of Directors, each to serve until our 2026 Annual Meeting of Stockholders or until such person's successor is duly elected and qualified, or until his or her earlier death, resignation, removal or retirement.
+Broker non-votes and abstentions will have no effect on the outcome of this proposal.

-Our Board of Directors recommends that stockholders vote FOR ALL on Proposal No. 1 to elect Sandra L. Helton, Wilhelmus Groenhuysen and Joseph C. Scodari.
+Our Board of Directors recommends that stockholders vote FOR ALL on Proposal No. 1 to elect Eric Bednarski, R. John Fletcher and Catherine Owen.